Q. How much are fees?

 Q. Are there scholarships available?

-A. Sorry, but we do not currently offer scholarships.
+A. We do not currently offer scholarships.

 Q. Is there part-time work available?